 Your home’s equity is, of course, the collateral that secures the loan.
 It’s just that you as the borrower never have to pay anything because nothing comes due till you die (in most cases if you continue to live in the home).
 At that point, your home will be sold, and the proceeds will go directly to the lender to pay off the principal, interest, insurance, and fees.
 Occasionally, heirs opt to pay off the mortgage so that they can keep the home.

-How a Reverse Mortgage Can Help Los Angeles Homeowners
+How a Reverse Mortgage Can Help Riverside Homeowners

-A reverse mortgage can help Los Angeles homeowners in several ways, including providing:
+A reverse mortgage can help Riverside homeowners in several ways, including providing:

 - A way to access home equity without having to sell the home